arkency/posts/posts/2024-05-29-how-to-use-hotwire-turbo-streams-effectively.md

 ## Let's take a look at the redirect approach first.

 For developers, it is easy, testable, and last but not least, productive.
 These are solid advantages that make it very tempting to use.
 And I don't think it's a bad idea to use it in some cases.
+I'll say even more, with latest Rails, it looks like a good starter.
-Also, what I really like is this little detail that my colleague Tomek noticed.
+Also, what I really like is this little detail that my colleague [Tomek](https://blog.arkency.com/authors/tomasz-stolarczyk/) noticed.
 If you stop at Server Side Rendering and didn't join the SPA hype, all you need to do now is update your Rails application and you'd get nice UX improvements without any (or much) additional effort.

 ## The problem

+The kanban endpoint is the one that renders the tables.
+This is the endpoint that the flow is redirected to after the task is moved from one table to another.
 The problem starts when the `kanban' endpoint slows down.

 Why would it slow down?

 Well... why wouldn't it? ;)